-The initiative to develop this white paper followed DOE's approval of "mission need" (known as CD-0) in December 2019.
+This initiative followed DOE's approval of "mission need" (known as CD-0) in December 2019 on a one-of-a-kind nuclear physics research facility to be built at DOE's Brookhaven National Laboratory on Long Island with Jefferson Laboratory in Newport News, Virginia as a major partner.
 Since then the EIC has achieved Critical Decision 1 (CD-1) approval on July 6, 2021.
-This milestone marks the start of the project execution phase for a next-generation nuclear physics facility, making the present initiative timely.
+This milestone marks the start of the project execution phase for a next-generation nuclear physics facility that will probe the smallest building blocks of visible matter, making the present initiative timely.